dkriegner/xrayutilities/doc/source/examples.rst

     (alphai,azimuth,tt,beta) = gid.Q2Ang(Si.Q(2,-2,0))
     print("azimuth,tt: %8.3f %8.3f" %(azimuth,tt))

-There are two implementations for GID experiments.
-Both describe 2S+2D diffractometers.
-They differ by the order of the detector circles.
-One describes a setup as available at ID10B/ESRF.
+There is on implementation of a GID 2S+2D diffractometer.
+Be sure to check if the order of the detector circles fits your goniometer, otherwise define one yourself!

 There exists also a powder diffraction class, which is able to convert powder scans from angular to reciprocal space and furthermore powder scans of materials can be simulated in a very primitive way, which should only be used to get an idea of the peak positions expected from a certain material.